 This easy Dutch Oven stew is hearty & will bring you back to your childhood!
-Packed with tender beef and vegetables it’s the perfect dinner or camping meal.
+Packed with tender beef stew meat, carrots, potatoes and other vegetables, it’s the perfect dinner or camping meal.

 I was new to the whole idea of a dutch oven but saw one on a cooking show and was intrigued.
-I LOVE my cast iron skillet so a cast iron pot had to be amazing.
-The first few things were amazing so I tried dutch oven stew tonight and it was a huge hit!!
-Definitely one of our favorite dutch oven recipes. (originally published 11/17)
+Now I LOVE my cast iron skillet so a cast iron pot had to be amazing right??